Three Hearty Spring Soup Recipes

 When I’m feeling cold this time of year all I want, still, is some warming food.
 I don’t tend to hit the salads until the consistently warmer weather kicks in because, in Chinese medicine, it’s far healthier for our digestion to keep in alignment with the current climate and seasonal changes.
 I encourage patients to do the same too.
 Simply put, most soup is a great way to warm you up from the core during the colder months.
 The ancient Chinese recognised soup or congee as being a great way to regulate the body’s natural thermostat.
 They may also prevent putting out our digestive Yang (I’ll talk more about the temperature of food and how it can affect your digestive system in another post).

 So, let’s focus on your soup-making to see how beneficial it might be for your nutritional health.
 You can choose from my beetroot, tomato or green broth depending on what takes your fancy.
 All of the recipes taste lovely with some warm bread at lunchtime, and they’re often even more flavourful the next day.
 Plus they freeze well for emergencies too.

 Here are three delicious hearty soup recipes to set you up for spring.
 Above all, take satisfaction in your cooking and enjoy the eating!

-Please keep me posted with your feedback; I would love to hear from you.
+Please keep me posted with your feedback; I’d love to hear from you.~Emma xo